Sharjah overview

 Petrol shortages in Sharjah

 - From about May 2011, many petrol stations stopped supplying petrol in Sharjah and the Northern Emirates.
 Petrol stations affected might or might not be EMARAT, ENOC, EPPCO.
-Apparently due to something called "technical upgrades" but as the press repeatedly pointed out, there did not appear to be any sort of upgrades in progress.

 - Rumours were that the petrol station companies had stopped supplying petrol because they no longer wanted to subsidise the cost (petrol out of the pump is cheaper than the production costs due to government regulated price).
 Media could not get any official comment from the gas companies.